What is a Grassroots IT Support Agreement?

 Is scheduled after-hours support available?

 Yes.
 A common request is for project work to be performed outside of usual business hours so as not to disrupt normal business operations.
-After hours is considered any time between 5.30pm and 8.30am, Monday to Friday and all day Saturday, Sunday and Public Holidays.
-Standard after-hours work attracts an hourly rate equal to 1.5 times the current out-of-scope rate.
-Sunday and Public Holiday work attracts an hourly rate equal to 2 times the current out-of-scope rate.
+After hours is defined as any time between 5.30pm and 8.30am, Monday to Friday and all day Saturday, Sunday and Public Holidays.
+All after-hours work is billable at after-hours rates.

 Some/all of my systems are cloud based.
 Is that ok?